skienzmatishun/rippreport/content/p/scary/index.md

 ---
-title: "SCARY"
+title: SCARY
 date: 2020-08-01
 categories:
 - elections
-thumbnail: "img/scary.png"
+thumbnail: img/scary.png
 tags:
 - bp
 - catalyst
 - election
 - raines
 - sullivan
 - wilson
 authors:
 - admin
+alttags: "Fairhope, Alabama city seal altered with a shocked emoji face, referencing controversy surrounding local figures and an oi..."
 ---
 Some really weird and scary things are going on in Fairhope.
 After the https://rippreport.com/ published the Oil “Slick”, seems the BP “good Vibes” guy on the paddle board, freaked out and forgot about his good vibes pledge.
 Some people have no sense of humor.

 {{< socialpreview url="https://rippreport.com/p/oil-slick/" >}}